Read This First

 Prompt 3: Walk us through the mental and behavioral steps an individual with schizophrenia might employ to minimize the risk of mistaking a hallucination for reality.

-The central claim is this: For individuals with schizophrenia, distinguishing between hallucinations and reality is a critical, ongoing process.
+In plain terms: For individuals with schizophrenia, distinguishing between hallucinations and reality is a critical, ongoing process.

 Define Known Realities